dboddie-canonical-work/disgorged-docs/adding-snap-configuration.rst

 The above script should be expanded to manage the running process and also to check whether the new port value is any different from the old, avoiding a potentially unnecessary service restart.

-.. _heading--default-configure:
+.. _adding-snap-config-default-configure:

 Example default-configure hook script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default-configure-hook is an optional extension to the `configure hook <heading--configure_>`__ (see below) that executes only on snap installation and before services are started.
+The default-configure-hook is an optional extension to the `configure hook <adding-snap-config-configure_>`__ (see below) that executes only on snap installation and before services are started.

 The following example attempts to retrieve a default configuration option from a gadget and either writes this to a file, or writes a fallback value if the gadget option doesn’t exist: